27B9rton/kickstarter-analysis/updatedREADME.md

 2. August sees the 3rd highest number of successful Theater Campaigns with 78 AND has the highest success rate with 64% of all Play Kickstarter Campaigns successfully achieving their goal.
 It also has the lowest failure rate at 28% (only 35 play campaigns failed!).
 - What can you conclude about the Outcomes based on Goals?
 1. The vast majority of successful campaign funding Goals are under $15,000.
-2. In general, the higher the funding amount, the more likely it is to Fail or being Canceled.
+2. In general, the higher the funding amount, the more likely it is to Fail or be Canceled.
 - What are some limitations of this dataset?
 It doesn't have enough data to show more reasons as to why campaigns fail or succeed.
-For example, if we had the data for page views or for link shares for individual campaigns, we could see which social medias to share the link to in order to increase the number of views and therefore increasing the likelihood of funding.
+For example, if we had the data for page views or for link shares for individual campaign website links, we could see which social medias to share the link to in order to increase the number of views and therefore increasing the likelihood of funding.
 - What are some other possible tables and/or graphs that we could create?
 1. The number of months it took successful campaigns to reach their goal.
 2. Which genres of plays have the highest success rate for funding?